boclips/stress-tests/README.md

 # Stress tests

+Testing the limits of our systems.

+## Prerequisits
 - Download jmeter 5.0
-- Run the following

-(Make sure jmeter is in the PATH)
+- Make sure jmeter is on the PATH

+## Run

+Run the suite with 100 concurrent users, added with a 1s delay:
 ```
 # For 100 concurrent users, delaying 1s between thread starts
 ./run-registered-user-journey 100 1
 ```

+## Results

-To see results
+To see results:
 ```
 open /tmp/webreports/index.html
 ```

+## Development

-To edit a journey
+To edit a journey:
 ```
 jmeter -t partial-login-teachers-boclips.jmx
 ```